wwwzbwcom/try2be/README.md

-# try2be: Try-catch code wrapper for better javascript error handling
+# try2be: Try-catch wrapper for better javascript error handling

 [TOC]